 A list of SMB shares displays, including the name of each SMB share and corresponding file system path.

 Create an SMB Share

-Click Save to create the new share and add it to the SMB Shares page.
+- Click Create Share to add it to the SMB Shares page.

-- To Edit an existing SMB share, click the pencil icon next to the listing on the SMB Shares page
+- From the SMB Shares page, click the Edit () button next to the share you wish to change on the SMB Shares page.

-You should now be able to successfully create an SMB share in Qumulo Core
+You should now be able to successfully create, modify, or remove an SMB share in Qumulo Core

 Like what you see?
 Share this article with your network!